Skip to content

 Subtle Tests

 When the result of a Test will not be immediately confirmable, the GM can choose to make the roll a Subtle Test.
 This means the player will only resolve their Volatility Pool, but the GM rolls the D20 for the player, and is the sole witness to the base Success Level.
-The creates a level of suspense, where the player has some idea of their capability, but will only learn the exact impact of their roll once it becomes narratively relevant.
+This creates a level of suspense, where the player has some idea of their capability, but will only learn the exact impact of their roll once it becomes narratively relevant.
 This could most often be used for Recall Tests for remembering historical facts, but could also be used for Tests made to avoid the perception of an adversary, glean the intents of another character, or prepare new and untested forms of technology or Magick.

-Other sources of Volatility such as a Domain, Knacks, and abilities are added as normal. ↩
+1. Other sources of Volatility such as a Domain, Knacks, and abilities are added as normal.